Philip Bilden

 Philip M. Bilden (born 1964) is an American businessman and private equity & venture capital investor.
 He was nominated by President Donald Trump to serve as the 76th United States Secretary of the Navy in January, 2017, although he subsequently withdrew himself from consideration.
 He is a philanthropist and advocate for national security, the U.S. Navy, and cybersecurity.
+He is the founder and managing partner of Shield Capital, a venture capital firm focused on technologies at the nexus of national security including cybersecurity, autonomy, space, and artificial intelligence.

 Early life and education

 Philip M. Bilden was born in 1964, the son of a Navy officer with numerous duty stations across the United States.
 He attended eight American public primary and secondary schools in five states.
 Bilden lived in Zionsville, Indiana, graduating from Zionsville Community High School in 1982.
 He was class valedictorian.
 He was awarded both Army ROTC and Navy ROTC scholarships and opted for the Army scholarship when he enrolled at Georgetown University.
 Bilden graduated with a Bachelor of Science in Foreign Service, magna cum laude, in 1986 with a concentration in International Politics focused in Soviet Bloc studies and a proficiency in Spanish.
 He received Georgetown's W. Coleman Nevils Award for U.S. Diplomatic History for his thesis, "Alfred Thayer Mahan's Theory of Sea Power".
 He graduated as a Distinguished Military Graduate, United States Army Reserve Officers' Training Corps, where he was awarded the President's Cup as the top graduate of the Georgetown Army ROTC brigade.
 He received his MBA from Harvard Business School in 1991.